Is it safe to travel in Peru?

 How about domestic flights?

-Trekperu can book your domestic flights in Peru at a lower price and better schedules.
-We recommend LAN, Starperu, and Peruvian Airlines.
+Trekperu can book your domestic flights in Peru for your convenience.
+We recommend LATAM AND AVIANCA.

-Yes, there are many ATM machines in Cusco so you can use your Visa or ATM card.
-Most ATM machines are found around the Sol Avenue and the Main Square.
+Yes, there are many ATM machines in Lima, Cusco, Arequipa, Puno etc. , so you can use your ATM card.
+Most ATM machines are found in the banks in Miraflores in Lima, Avenida el Sol in Cusco, and in the centers of other cities.
 Please inform your bank one to two weeks before traveling so you will not encounter any problems.
-We recommend you use ATM´s in Banks during business hours for your safety.
+We recommend using ATM´s in Banks during business hours for your safety.
+The bank in Peru will charge you a fee, as well as your bank in your country.

 What about food and water?